raygun101/MarkupKit/README.md

     - (void)appendMarkupElementView:(UIView *)view;

 This method is called on the superview of each view declared in the document to add the view to its parent.
 The default implementation does nothing; subclasses must override this method to implement view-specific behavior.
-For example, `LMColumnView` overrides `appendMarkupElementView:` to call `addArrangedSubview:` on itself.
+For example, `LMColumnView` overrides `appendMarkupElementView:` to call `addSubview:` on itself.

 Note that if a view's type is defined in a module, the fully qualified class name must be used in the view declaration; e.g.: